Guide

 Work out your own figures

-Our calculator shows the gross contribution, the net cost after relief, and what to claim via Self Assessment — for relief at source, net pay and salary sacrifice.
+The calculator shows the gross contribution, the net cost after relief, and what to claim via Self Assessment for each method.

 Open the calculator